brenthompson2/Angel_Central/DevLog.markdown

 BackEnd:

 	- Firebase?
-	- Some pics are on Trello
+	- Currently saved within the app

 ### Log of activity